 - Alcohol-based hand disinfectants are flammable.
 Do not store or use in high temperatures or near open flames.

 - Hands must be dry after using hand disinfectant before touching nearby objects.
-Cases have been reported where hands that are damp with disinfectant have touched metal objects and sparks have resulted.
+Cases have been reported where hands that are damp with alcohol-based hand disinfectant have touched metal objects and sparks have resulted.

 You can dry your hands with disposable paper towels or warm air hand dryers.
 It is important that hand dryers are kept clean.
 They should be designed so that water does not collect at the bottom and then be blown out during use.

 Hand towels can be used in private homes but should be changed regularly.